zafariabbas68/Advanced-Flight-Route-Analysis-System/README.md

 ## 🤝 Contributing

-This research is part of a Master's Thesis at Politecnico di Milano GeoInformatics Engineering.
+This research is part of study at Politecnico di Milano GeoInformatics Engineering.
 For academic collaborations or research inquiries:

 1. **Fork** the repository
 2. **Create** a feature branch